26 January 2021

 6. I disagree with anyone who argues "saving Erwin would undo his sacrifice".
 NOT saving him is undoing all the progress that he's made.
 They discovered the secrets of Titans, overthrew King Fritz to establish a better leadership for the people, won back Shiganshina, and guess where they are now?
 Having to face outside threats without the leadership of the only defense force they have.
 They're in a position to lose everything and their sacrifices won't mean anything anymore.
 Erwin and soldiers gave their lives in vain.

 7. It is worth noting that the author completely skips Paradis' reaction to Erwin's death.
 If you think about it, every high-ranking official worth his salt must've been livid after hearing about Levi's choice.
-Levi would've at least faced a tough talk with both the government and the people of Paradis.
+Levi would've at least faced a tough talk with the people of Paradis.
 That would make for a more interesting scene than Floch ranting at the trio.
 But we got none of that.
 Not even Nile's reaction.
 All was swept under the rug.
 All we got was a scene in which Floch ranted at the trio - this scene was meant to garner more sympathy for Armin once again.
 I understand this is a shounen series but the heavy favoritism for the teenage characters makes the series lose value in my eyes.

 8. It is ironic and hypocritical that the story uses "Because I was born into this world" and "It's okay not to be special" as an argument against euthanasia but uses "he's tired/depressed" and "burden of guilt" as an excuse for euthanasia.